 Minnehaha Regional Park

 This sprawling park full of limestone bluffs and rivers lies halfway between the Twin Cities of Minneapolis and Saint Paul.
-It is particularly popular during the summer months when visitors can catch a concert by the bandstand, enjoy a picnic while watching the 53-foot waterfall or simply take a relaxing walk along one of the trails.
+It is particularly popular during the summer months when you can catch a concert by the bandstand, enjoy a picnic while watching the 53-foot (16m) waterfall or simply take a relaxing walk along one of the trails.

 Minneapolis Institute of Art